 Despite the value of a marketing plan, it’s equally important to stay nimble and responsive, to reassess and adjust on a regular basis.
 The right balance between formal planning and entrepreneurial spirit is key to minimizing risk and maximizing opportunity.

-Marketing and management for architecture firms:
+Marketing for architecture firms: